The bright future of pharmacies

 - Help people get the most out of their medicines;

-- Take the initiative and lead change locally, don't wait for national solutions;
+- Take the initiative and drive change at a local level, don't wait for national solutions;

 - Be part of a collaborative network involving other pharmacies and other health professions.